Mitch Clark (footballer, born 1999)

-Mitchell Reece Clark (born 13 March 1999) is a professional footballer who plays as a defender for club Port Vale.
+Mitchell Reece Clark (born 13 March 1999) is a professional footballer who plays as a defender for club Swindon Town.
 He has represented Wales at youth level.

 A graduate of the Academy at Aston Villa, he spent the 2018–19 season on loan at Port Vale.
 He joined Leicester City in July 2019 following his release from Aston Villa.
 He returned on loan to Port Vale for the second half of the 2019–20 season and first half of the 2020–21 season.
 He signed with Accrington Stanley in August 2021, where he would remain for two seasons before joining Port Vale permanently in July 2023.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
+He joined Fleetwood Town on loan in February 2026 and transferred to Swindon Town four months later.